kevinbeirne1/lynda_django_course/README.md

 Some branches will have a beginning and an end state.
 These are marked with the letters `b` for "beginning" and `e` for "end".
 The `b` branch contains the code as it is at the beginning of the movie.
 The `e` branch contains the code as it is at the end of the movie.
 The `master` branch holds the final state of the code when in the course.

 The github link for the original course repo is [here](https://github.com/LinkedInLearning/learning-django-2825501)

+## Project Steps
+1. To create a django project navigate to the project folder in the terminal window and enter:
+    $ django-admin startproject <project_name>

+2. To run the project, navigate to the created django project folder and type in the terminal:
+    $ python manage.py runserver

+3. After running project, can view the webpage by navigating to a browser and typing `localhost:8000`

+4. To create an app, in the django project folder:
+    $ pythob manage.py startapp <app_name>